AdobeDocs/analytics-platform.en/help/getting-started/cja-upgrade/cja-upgrade-third-party-solution.md

 >[!CONTEXTUALHELP]
 >id="cja-upgrade-third-party"
 >title="A non-Adobe Analytics product"
 >abstract="An implementation that collects data for a product other than Adobe Analytics, such as Google Analytics.
-Selecting this option disables several options in the questionnaire that don't apply when upgrading to Customer Journey Analytics from a non-Adobe Analytics product."
+Selecting this option disables several options in the upgrade guide that don't apply when upgrading to Customer Journey Analytics from a non-Adobe Analytics product."

 <!-- markdownlint-enable MD034 -->